-Included in the sale were 17 OSL locomotives (15 rod locomotives for mainline use and 2 Shay locomotives for switching at Tintic).
+Included in the sale were 17 OSL locomotives, including 15 rod locomotives for mainline use and the two Shay locomotives for switching at Tintic.
 (Deseret News, July 21, 1903)

 July 7, 1903

-San Pedro, Los Angeles & Salt Lake Railroad purchased from OSL the following segments: Sandy to Frisco, 226.07 miles; Milford to Caliente, 115.08 miles; Lehi Junction to Tintic, 43.27 miles; Salt Lake City to Leamington Junction, 115.45 miles; and various mine spurs, 12.46 miles.
+San Pedro, Los Angeles & Salt Lake Railroad purchased from OSL the following segments: Sandy to Frisco, 226.07 miles; Milford to Caliente, 115.08 miles; Lehi Junction to Tintic, 43.27 miles; Salt Lake City to Leamington Hill Spur (later Lynn Junction, later Lynndyl), 115.45 miles; and various mine spurs, 12.46 miles.
 (Union Pacific internal history of LA&SL, on file in Salt Lake City public relations offices; copied on January 20, 1978)

 July 8, 1903